Glenrock State Conservation Area

 Read more about Glenrock State Conservation Area

-Located only ten minutes drive from the Newcastle city centre, Glenrock State Conservation Area offers an astounding array of recreational opportunities.
+Located between Newcastle and Lake Macquarie, Glenrock State Conservation Area offers an astounding array of recreational opportunities.

 Glenrock embraces the last surviving pocket of coastal rainforest in the region, home to a range of animals, like bandicoots, bats and gliders.
 So remember to leave your pets at home.
 The park also protects a number of ancient Aboriginal sites.

 One of the city’s most popular beaches lies within the park’s boundaries, but there is much more here than sand and surf.
 Take your mountain bike and explore the scenic cycling trails, walk the rainforest and waterfall tracks, launch a hang glider off the cliffs or enjoy a spot of fishing.